andypiper/authinvi/README.md

 ```

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+There are already TODOs in the code...

 ## License
 [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/)

+## Credit / shout-out
+* [@linvi](https://github.com/linvi) - who has poured his talents and care into a great .NET experience for Twitter developers for more years than I can remember.
+Thank you!